nginx/unit-docs/source/certificates.rst

        * SSL connection using TLSv1.2 / AES256-GCM-SHA384
        ...

-Finally, you can :samp:`DELETE` a certificate bundle that you don't need anymore from the storage:
+Finally, you can delete a certificate bundle that you don't need anymore from the storage: